ninocav/UGS/README.md

 # The Value of Urban Green Space: Analysing a Discrete Choice Experiment in the Largest German Cities

-In this folder you find all material except for the data that was used to produce the paper "The Value of Urban Green Space: Analysing a Discrete Choice Experiment in the Largest German Cities".
+In this repository you find all material except for the data that was used to produce the paper "The Value of Urban Green Space: Analysing a Discrete Choice Experiment in the Largest German Cities".

 For a full replication the survey data is needed, if you want to replicate the analysis write me an email to: nino.cavallaro@idiv.de.
 I can then provide you with the data in an anonyimised form.